 2006: The Carolina Hurricanes win their Eastern Conference Quarterfinal series against the Canadiens when Cory Stillman scores 1:19 into overtime for a series-clinching 2-1 win in Game 6.
 Stillman's slap shot from the top of the left circle beats Cristobal Huet to give Carolina its fourth straight win after losing the first two games at home.
-Rookie Cam Ward, inserted after the Hurricanes those two home losses, makes 25 saves for his fourth straight victory.
+Rookie goalie Cam Ward, inserted after those two home losses, makes 25 saves for his fourth straight victory.
 Carolina goes on to win the Stanley Cup for the first time.